 05 of 10

 Serve up summer courses in style with this adorable watermelon potholder.
-Use it at the grill, in the kitchen or at the table when serving up freshly grilled corn-on-the-cob, piping hot burgers, or, of course, fresh watermelon!
+Use it at the grill, in the kitchen, or at the table to help serve up freshly grilled corn-on-the-cob, piping hot burgers, or, of course, fresh watermelon!

 The potholder has a two-tone green rind that reflects the reality of natural watermelon.
-The seeds are embroidered on using black yarn.
+Black yarn is used to embroider the seeds.

 06 of 10

 Accessorize any outfit with this cute crochet coin purse shaped like a watermelon slice.
-This is one of those things that will bring you joy every time that you use it.
-You'll certainly get comments on it from others as well!
+This is one of those things that will bring you joy every time you use it.
+You'll undoubtedly get comments about it from others as well!

 07 of 10

-This free crochet rag rug pattern by looks just like a little watermelon slice.
-It is great decor for your kitchen floor.
+This free crochet rag rug pattern looks just like a little watermelon slice.
+It is a unique decoration for your kitchen floor.
 However, you could use it as a mat in the bathroom or even as a fun rug in a child's room.

-This pattern is designed to be crocheted with strips of upcycled fabric but you could also use t-shirt yarn in the right color scheme to create a softer crochet watermelon rug.
-The half-circle rug is worked in double crochet stitches, so it's a nice beginner pattern.
+This pattern is designed to be crocheted with strips of upcycled fabric, but you could also use t-shirt yarn in the right color scheme to create a softer crochet watermelon rug.
+The half-circle rug is worked in double crochet stitches, so it's a beautiful beginner pattern.

 08 of 10